Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET destinations

 Returns a list of all destinations and sub-destinations.
-The list is not paginated and is theoretically limited to 1000 objects (destinations + sub-destinations), although higher limits may work depending on the payload size.
+The list is not paginated and is theoretically limited to 1000 objects (destinations and sub-destinations), although higher limits may work depending on the payload size.
 The order of the destinations and sub-destinations matches their order in Ezus.

 ```shell
 curl --location 'https://api.ezus.app/destinations' \